-To make your own bird bath, stack flower pots (paint them fun colors first!), bricks or use candlesticks or old lamp bases and then add a bowl on top.
+To make your own bird bath, stack flower pots (paint them fun colors first!), bricks or use candle holders or old lamp bases and then add a bowl on top.

 Bring the garden to you

 If you don’t have the space or time to maintain a large garden, make your own to grow herbs in a vertical pallet.
-Or build your own simple planter boxes or elevated garden bed with wood and place them on your patio or around the front door.
-Or paint large box frames bright colors, add a potted plant and hang on your outdoor fence.
+You can build your own planter boxes or elevated garden bed with wood and place them on your patio or around the front door.
+Or, paint large box frames bright colors, add a potted plant and hang on your outdoor fence.